-Call your doctor's office as soon as possible to learn what to do.
-ASCO has a Resources for Disaster Assistance page with resources for help in an emergency.
+If possible, call your doctor's office as soon as possible to learn what to do next to continue your cancer treatment and care.
+The American Society of Clinical Oncology (ASCO) has a Resources for Disaster Assistance page with resources for help in an emergency.
 The National Cancer Institute (NCI) also has a website with emergency resources for people with cancer in English and Spanish.

 I have talked with my cancer care team about what situation would be an emergency for me.

-I have a first aid kid, including antiseptic spray, rubbing alcohol, or hydrogen peroxide and antibiotic cream to help prevent infections.
+I have a first aid kit, including antiseptic spray, rubbing alcohol, or hydrogen peroxide and antibiotic cream to help prevent infections.

 I have enough nutritious food and water in my home for at least 3 days, plus food and water for my pets.
 Food and water are stored in waterproof containers.

-I have talked with family members, friends, or neighbors about the help I might need in a natural disaster, such as a flood, fire, earthquake, hurricane, tornado, or snowstorm.
+I have talked with my family members, friends, or neighbors about the help I might need in a natural disaster, such as food, fire, earthquake, hurricane, tornado, or snowstorm.

 I have a cell phone, emergency radio, or other way to contact 911 if needed.

-I carry written information on my type of cancer, the stage, and my treatment.
-I also have my basic medical records and information on a flash drive or stored in the cloud.
+I have my basic medical records and information on a flash drive or stored in the cloud.
 I know the passwords to get them.